IrfanSaeednarejo/CampusConnect-Full-Stack/README.md

 ---

 🤝 Contributing as a Collaborator
 If someone adds you as a collaborator to the CampusConnect repository, you gain direct write access.
 This means you can:

-Clone and push changes directly to branches.
+   - Clone and push changes directly to branches.

-Create and merge pull requests (depending on repo rules).
+   - Create and merge pull requests (depending on repo rules).

-Review and comment on code.
+   - Review and comment on code.

-Open, close, and manage issues.
+   - Open, close, and manage issues.

 ---

 ## 🔄 Contribution Flow

 1. **Accept the Invite**
-Check your email or GitHub notifications → click “Accept Invitation”.
+Check your email or GitHub notifications → click “**Accept Invitation**”.

 2. **Clone the Repo**
    ```bash